ibizaman/skarabox/README.md

   It supports for the OS 1 or 2 disks in raid 1 and for the data 0 or 2 disks in raid1.
 - [nixos-facter][] to handle hardware configuration.
+- [flake-parts][] to make the resulting `flake.nix` small.
+  Also to handle having multiple hosts managed by one flake.
 - [sops-nix][] to handle secrets: the user's password and the root and data ZFS pool passphrases.
 - [deploy-rs][] to deploy updates.
 - backed by [tests][] and [CI][] to make sure the installation procedure does work!